What Is Self-Compassion?

 The science behind self-compassion

 When we become distressed, the emotional part of our brain releases agitated chemicals.
 When we give compassion to ourselves, soothing neurochemicals are sent to the emotional part of our brain, which calms the neurobiological fire set by our distress.
 In contrast, when we criticize or judge ourselves for our distress, additional distressed/agitated neurochemicals are sent to the emotional brain, intensifying the neurobiological fire.
 Let’s look at another example: Sam becomes sad when they think of their former partner, with whom they’ve just broken up.
-If Sam then becomes angry at themselves for feeling this emotion, and perhaps criticizes themself for not being “strong” or moving on faster, their subcortical (emotional) brain will be sent even more agitated neurochemicals, and add to the pain.
+If Sam then becomes angry at themselves for feeling this emotion, and perhaps criticizes themselves for not being “strong” or moving on faster, their subcortical (emotional) brain will be sent even more agitated neurochemicals, and add to the pain.
 Conversely, if Sam responds to this sadness with self-compassion (kindness, mindfulness, and a recognition of the universality of this experience), their subcortical (emotional) brain will be soothed, and the pain will subside much quicker.

 Did something you read resonate with you?
 Reach out to us at contact@luminarycounseling.com to schedule a free, 30-minute consultation with a licensed therapist.
 While you’re here, check out our self-compassion support group and resources!